realA10001986/SID/README.md

 The SID supports MQTT protocol versions 3.1.1 and 5.0.

+### Display messages

+Your SID can subscribe to a user-configured topic and display short messages received for this topic on its display.
+This can be used to display the status of other HA/MQTT devices, for instance alarm systems.

+Only characters a-z/A-Z/0-9 are supported, the maximum length is - given the nature of the display - eight characters.

 ### Control the SID via MQTT

 The SID can be controlled through messages sent to topic **bttf/sid/cmd**.
 Supported commands are